-1976 - Beth Truesdell Smith delivered and described the Wooden Cross which hangs above the altar in the church as a memorial to William Truesdell, her father, who was a great leader in the church for many years.
+Beth Truesdell Smith delivered and described the Wooden Cross, which hangs above the altar in the church as a memorial to William Truesdell, her father, who was a great leader in the church for many years.

-In 1978 Chester Robinson reported that there had been four estimates for siding the parsonage.
+Chester Robinson reported that there had been four estimates for siding the parsonage.
 It was given to Lockport Newfane Roofing Co. for \$6,512.00.
-This included siding, eaves, aluminum storm windows downstairs, closing back door off bathroom upstairs, and slanting the roof which extends from this door, as the flat roof causes leakage.
+This included siding, eaves, aluminum storm windows downstairs, closing back door off bathroom upstairs, and slanting the roof, which extends from this door, as the flat roof causes leakage.
 An outside light was installed on the parsonage.

-It might be interesting to know the Pastor's salary for 1978 was \$5,500.00 and travel allowance was \$950.00
+The Pastor's salary for 1978 was \$5,500.00 and the travel allowance was \$950.00

-1979 - The church school teachers sent a letter of request to the Administrative Board and Board of Trustees asking if there was a possibility of improving the church school facilities either by renovation or addition to the present facilities.
+The church school teachers sent a letter of request to the Administrative Board and Board of Trustees asking if there was a possibility of improving the church school facilities either by renovation or addition to the present facilities.
 They remarked how fortunate we were that our church school was growing and they did not want to lose the impetus gained.
 At the same time, with so many people "eating out", the church dinners were becoming very popular and our dining area and kitchen were inadequate.

-Arnold Drewes had given the church a ravine back of our church which joined the church property and extended to the Scott property (residence next to the church).
+Arnold Drewes had given the church a ravine back of our church, which joined the church property and extended to the Scott property (residence west of the church).
 Some of this ravine had been filled in by Robert Schuman who had access to fill which the state wanted drawn away from ditches they had enlarged.
-This enlarged our parking lot, gave us a little picnic area and now, no excavation would be needed for extension of our building.
+This extended our parking lot, gave us a little picnic area and now, no excavation would be needed for the addition to our building.